PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/angelic_info_prompt.md

 You have been given the source code of a function that is currently failing its test cases.

-Your task is to create a short version of expected input and output value pair by removing some unnecessary or less important variable.
-This involves examining how the input parameters relate to the return values, based on the buggy function's source code.
+Your mission involves analyzing each test case of expected input/output values step by step and compare it with the core logic of the function.
+Using this comparisons, formulate the reason for the discrepancy and summarise it.

 # Expected value and type of variables during the failing test execution